Introduction to Arithmetic Groups: Borel Density Theorem and some consequences

-\item Assume $G$ is linear and has no compact factors.
-Show that $\Gamma$ is reducible if and only if there is a finite-index subgroup~$\Gamma'$ of~$\Gamma$ such that $\Gamma'$ is isomorphic to $A \times B$, for some infinite groups $A$~and~$B$.
+\item Assume $G$ has trivial center and no compact factors.
+Show that $\Gamma$ is reducible if and only if there is a finite-index subgroup~$\Gamma'$ of~$\Gamma$ such that $\Gamma'$ is isomorphic to $A \times B$, for some infinite groups $A$~and~$B$. {\smaller(Actually, although you do not need to prove it, there is no need to assume the center of~$G$ is trivial.
+This is because $\Gamma$~has a subgroup of finite index that is torsion free \csee{torsionfree}, and therefore does not intersect the center of~$G$.) }

-\item Show that if $\Gamma$ is irreducible, then $N \cap \Gamma$ is finite, for every connected, closed, noncompact, normal subgroup~$N$ of~$G$, such that $G/N$ is not compact. \hint{See proof of \cref{prodirredlatt}.}
+\item Show that if $\Gamma$ is irreducible, then $N \cap \Gamma$ is finite, for every connected, closed, normal subgroup~$N$ of~$G$, such that $G/N$ is not compact. \hint{See the proof of \cref{prodirredlatt}.}